How to Install Parrot Security OS on VirtualBox for Hacking Training (2021)

 You don’t have to learn everything about Linux at once, you only need the basics – enough to navigate around – for now.
 You will continue to learn more about Linux as you progress through your ethical hacking career.

 Have any questions?
 Hit me up in the comments below, I’ll get to them ASAP.
-Also please do leave me a comment if this worked for you and consider sharing it too.
+In the mean time, you should check these recommended posts below.